 8: Tour Guides and drivers

 The standard practice in South Africa is to tip the tour guide and coach driver at the end of your tour.
 If you are doing a group tour, then we recommend tipping anything from R20 to R50 per person.
-It goes without saying that you may tip more if you are very happy with the service.
+You may tip more if you are pleased with the service.

 Below is a quick reference guide for when you are on the go (feel free to print it out and keep it in your wallet)